Ale-JRD/Trads/content/post/index-T1.md

 We had tried to get ahead a few times, but after a brief defense, we changed direction and somehow managed to escape.

-[Are you alright, Gio!?]
+「Are you alright, Gio!?」

-[Hahh… hahh… Looks like you’d be faster than me in a race…]
+「Hahh… hahh… Looks like you’d be faster than me in a race…」

-[You’ve taken a serious wound… In situations like this, I should buy us some time.]
+「You’ve taken a serious wound… In situations like this, I should buy us some time.」

 I focused on listening carefully.
 I could faintly hear Ars’ footsteps.